vannizhang/wayback-core/README.md

 ## API Documentation

 ### `getWaybackItems`
-Return a list of [`WaybackItem`](./src/types/index.ts) for all World Imagery Wayback releases/versions from the Wayback Configuration data.
-The list is sorted by release date in descending order (newest release is the first item).
+Return a list of [`WaybackItem`](./src/types/index.ts) for all World Imagery Wayback releases/versions from the Wayback archive.
+The output list is sorted by release date in descending order (newest release is the first item).

 **Parameters**: